marietolteca00/WWE-database/README.md

 **Steps taken:**

-- Dates were already in `YYYY-MM-DD` format and loaded as proper date types — no reformatting needed
+- Dates were already in `YYYY-MM-DD` format and loaded as proper date types, no reformatting needed
 - Numeric columns (`CageMatchRating`, `WONStarRating`, `CageMatchRatingVotes`) contained no text or mixed values
-- Missing ratings represented as `NA` (expected — not every match is rated by both sources)
+- Missing ratings represented as `NA` (expected: not every match is rated by both sources)
 - Trailing commas removed from opponent strings (e.g. `"Raquel Rodriguez, Stephanie Vaquer,"`)
 - Tag teams extracted by detecting `&` in opponent columns and pivoting to long format
-- 515 duplicate-looking rows in `wwe_events` are legitimate — WWE runs multiple house shows in different cities under the same event name on the same date
+- 515 duplicates looking rows in `wwe_events` are legitimate.
+WWE runs multiple house shows in different cities under the same event name on the same date

 **Known limitation:** 81 match dates in `wwe_match_rating` have no corresponding row in `wwe_events`.
 These matches are excluded from any query that joins both tables.